 Identifications made by the participating laboratories were compared with those made by the AQC to determine the number of differences.
-In the case of an identification being different from the AQC identification through the use of synonyms or mis-spelling of names, these differences were ignored for the purpose of calculating the total number of differences.
+In the case of an identification deviating from the AQC identification through the use of synonyms, or the misspelling of names, the difference was ignored for the purpose of calculating the total number of differences.

-Tables 1 and 2 of the Ring Test Bulletins RTB41 and RTB42 show identifications made by each of the participating laboratories for the twenty-five specimens arranged by specimen and by laboratory respectively.
-For clarity the name is given only in those instances where the generic or specific name given by the laboratory differed from the AQC identification.
-Where it was considered that the name referred to the same species as the AQC identification, but differed for one of the reasons indicated above, then the name is presented in brackets "[name]".
-Errors of spelling or the use of a synonym are not bracketed in this way if the species to which the laboratory was referring was not the same as the AQC identification.
-A dash, "-", in the Tables indicates that the name of the genus (and / or species) given by the laboratory was considered to be the same as the AQC identification.
+Tables 1 and 2 of the Ring Test Bulletins RTB43 and RTB44 show identifications made by each of the participating laboratories for the twenty-five specimens, arranged by specimen and by laboratory respectively.
+For clarity, the name is given only in those instances where the generic or specific name given by the laboratory differed from the AQC identification.
+Where it was considered that the name referred to the same species as the AQC identification, but differed for one of the reasons indicated above, the name was presented in brackets: "[name]".
+Errors of spelling or the use of a synonym are not bracketed in this way, if the species to which the laboratory was referring to was not the same as the AQC identification.
+A dash, "-", in the tables indicates that the name of the genus (and / or species) given by the laboratory was considered to be the same as the AQC identification.
 A pair of zeros, "0 0", in the Tables indicates that the subscribing laboratory did not return data.

-2.2.2.2.1 Scoring of RT Results
+2.2.2.1 Scoring of RT Results

-The laboratory's score was increased by one for each difference between their identification and the AQC identification, i.e. for each instance where text other than a dash or a bracketed name appears in the appropriate column in the tables (Tables 1 and 2 in RTB41 and RTB42).
+The laboratory's score was increased by one for each difference between their identification and the AQC identification, i.e. for each instance where text other than a dash or a bracketed name appears in the appropriate column in the tables (Tables 1 and 2 in RTB43 and RTB44).
 Two separate scores were maintained for differences at genus and species level.